Jurassic001/HPBell_2024-25/README.md

 <br/>

-Command to remove remote branches from VSCode that've already been deleted on Github:
+Command to remove remote branches from VSCode that have already been deleted on Github:
 ```bash
 git fetch --prune
 ```